How at Startup to Link Access Database Front End to Back End Tables

 4) Re-link FE to Tables in BE

-fnReLinkTables performs the linking of the tables contained in the array of table named in the tbls$ array generated by fnFillLinkedTablesArray.
+fnReLinkTables performs the linking of the tables listed in the tbls$ array generated by fnFillLinkedTablesArray:

 Function fnReLinkTables() As Long